Icey-Python/PYTHON--30day-challenge-projects/30 day challenge projetcs.md

 Here are the 30 intermediate Python project ideas:

 1. Web Scraper - Scrape data from websites into structured format
 ## ESPN - SPORTS FIXTURE
+## done - to do:
+[x] to add a prediction status

 2. Weather App - Get weather data for a location and display forecast

 3. Automation Script - Automate common tasks like file management

 4. Web App - Build a web app with backend code and deploy on Heroku

 5. Desktop App - Make a SQLite-powered desktop app with GUI using Tkinter